-- Asset protection to separate personal assets like the family home from business creditors
+- Asset protection to separate personal assets like the family home from a different type of business creditors

 - The ability to stream income to other family members, which a trust allows but which can’t be done as a sole trader